 To formally reserve an athletic field or gym space, reach out to one of our Sports League Coordinators by calling (804) 652-1405 or emailing email@example.com.
 Our fields and gyms are public spaces that are first-come, first-served, unless they have been reserved with us ahead of time.

 In addition to the athletic spaces in our parks and recreation centers, the newly-renovated turf fields at Freeman High School, Hermitage High School, and Varina High School are available for reservations on the weekends during the school year, and Monday-Friday during the summer.

 Note: reservations at Glover Park operate slightly differently than our other athletic spaces, so be sure to visit the Glover Park page to learn more.

 Fitness Passes are $120/year ($10/month) for individual passes and $240/year ($20/month) for family passes.
-Passes include all fitness programs held at EHRC.
-Complete the Fitness Access Application, PAR-Q, and sign the Fitness Center Access Agreement to join.
+Passes include all fitness programs held at the centers.
+Visit the sites for details.

 Registration dates for our classes and summer camps are posted on the Registration page of our website.
 Once registration is open, you can sign up for any available program up to one business day prior to the start date.

 To learn more about signing up for a Youth or Adult Sports Association, visit our Sports page.